 To sleep an application on your Galaxy S6, press and hold on an app icon.
 You should see a few options popup.

 From there, choose to sleep the selected application.
 Use this regularly and you could see a nice performance bump.

 The Galaxy S6’s Nougat update also comes with another useful feature in the device settings.
 It’s called Device Maintenance.

-Once you open it up from within Settings you’ll come to a screen with four options: Battery, Storage, RAM and Device Security.
+Once you open it up from within Settings you’ll come to a screen with a few options including Battery, Storage, RAM and Device Security.
 Each of these comes with a subset of choices from power saving modes to performance enhancements.

 You’ll want to dig into each of these categories and see what combination works best for you and your device.

 S Voice, Samsung’s version of Siri/Cortana, can be useful but it can also be a resource hog.
 If you don’t use S Voice or if you simply want to limit its capabilities, we recommend shutting it off to see if it helps improve performance.

 To completely disable S Voice on your Galaxy S6 you’ll want to head into Applications Manager, find S Voice, tap on it, and tap on Disable.

 You can always enable again if you need it or if turning it off fails to fix your performance.